codedance/Retaliation/README.md

     part of the fun!

   * Consider sticking down the launcher using double-sided tape to lock its position.
-This reduces the chase of using a physical hack to disrupt the coordinate targeting system.
+This reduces the chance of someone using a "physical hack" to disrupt the coordinate targeting system.

   * If your dev team is Down Under and you're finding Retaliation is loosing its effect, try dipping each missile in roo poo for some added punch :-)